lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 We notice the following when looking at this table:

-- The **min distance** between two samples was 0 after ffmpeg selection whereas the min distance significantly increased using coreset sampling.
+- The **min distance** between two samples was 0 after ffmpeg selection whereas the min distance significantly increased using CORESET selection strategy.

   - 0 distance means that there are at least two samples completely identical (e.g. two frames in the video are the same)